 By now, you have a better idea of how Instagram branding can change your relationship with your audience.
-What practical steps can you take to make this a reality?
+What practical steps can you take to make this a reality and create a successful Instagram growth strategy?
 Read on to understand more about developing your brand’s voice, visuals, and content types.

 When you set up your social media profiles, consistency is essential.
 For instance, suppose you have accounts on Instagram, Facebook, Twitter, YouTube and LinkedIn.
 Using the same logo and cover photo on all platforms will help your audience identify you.

 The username should allow users to identify your business instantly, explains digital marketing expert Chloe West.
 Chloe also mentions that having a consistent bio across social media platforms improves brand recognition.